Here are some unique facts about Arizona's power of attorney provisions:

 Real Estate Power of Attorney

-This power of attorney form allows the agent to purchase, sell or maintain real estate on the grantors behalf.
+A real estate power of attorney allows the agent to sell, purchase, or manage real estate transactions on the principal's behalf.

 Vehicle Power of Attorney

-This type of power of attorney allows the agent to handle elements of buying and selling vehicles on the grantor’s behalf, as well as submitting necessary paperwork to the Arizona Department of Motor Vehicles
+A vehicle power of attorney allows the agent to handle elements of buying and selling vehicles on the principal’s behalf, as well as submitting necessary paperwork to the Arizona Department of Motor Vehicles.